Adversarial Purification with the Manifold Hypothesis: Abstract

 \section{Abstract}

-In this work, we formulate a novel framework of adversarial robustness using the manifold hypothesis.
-Our framework provides sufficient conditions for defending against adversarial examples.
-We develop a test-time defense method with our formulation and variational inference.
-The developed approach combines manifold learning with the Bayesian framework to provide adversarial robustness without the need for adversarial training.
-We show that our proposed approach can provide adversarial robustness even if attackers are aware of existence of test-time defense.
-In additions, our approach can also serve as a test-time defense mechanism for variational autoencoders.
+In this work, we formulate a novel framework for adversarial robustness using the manifold hypothesis.
+This framework provides sufficient conditions for defending against adversarial examples.
+We develop an adversarial purification method with this framework.
+Our method combines manifold learning with variational inference to provide adversarial robustness without the need for expensive adversarial training.
+Experimentally, our approach can provide adversarial robustness even if attackers are aware of the existence of the defense.
+In addition, our method can also serve as a test-time defense mechanism for variational autoencoders.